 Naturally, you can choose to call the baby’s operant behaviour «communication», which it is in a sense.

 And you are «communicating» to the child that it is OK to go in certain places, and not OK in other places, by offering the chosen cue on the potty but not in the car seat.

 Now the reason I think some people get up in arms about calling it conditioning, is that it makes the process sound a bit laboratory like and sterile.
 But of course, it’s not.

-I learned to love my pigeon when I spent hours and hours shaping its behaviour with food pellets over the course of several months (pigeons can do pretty advanced stuff when trained properly even though their brains are tiny, see video!
-But are the two communicting.. well, no. They’re pigeons!), and it learned to love me as it knew I brought food!
+I learned to love my pigeon when I spent hours and hours shaping its behaviour with food pellets over the course of several months.
+Pigeons can do pretty advanced stuff when trained properly even though their brains are tiny, see video!
+But are the two communicting.. well, no. They’re pigeons!
+My pigeon learned to love me as it knew I brought food!

 So if I were to write a book about this, I would probably call it «interactive baby pottying» or «responsive infant pottying», or something.
 It’s not baby led, because a child would not know where it is socially acceptable to pee if you didn’t tell them.

 But on the other hand, you wouldn’t know when they wanted to go if you didn’t respond to their behaviour appropriately, thereby reinforcing their cues.

 EC gives many, many daily opportunities to interact with your child.
 You will take it to potty at the beginning a lot more often than a child would otherwise need dry nappies** .
 Each time is an opportunity for communication, interaction and care.
 It would be unlikely for this interaction not to strengthen the parent-child bond.
 Especially since babies love predictable, safe routines carried out in parental companionship.